Home

 When George was seven, in 1884, his father was tragically killed in an explosion at the Youngstown (PA) works of the Youngstown Coke Co.
 In a rare legal move for the times, George's widowed mother successfully sued the company and received more than $500 in damages to support herself and her children.

-Following his father's dangerous field of work, George was a coal miner for US Steel Corporation.
+Following his father's dangerous field of work, George was a coal miner for U.S. Steel Corporation.
 He is thought to be the same "George Minerd" who worked in 1904 at the Stewart Mine in Fayette County.
 On July 1, 1904, at age 27, he was injured at Stewart when he was "badly bruised about body," according to that year's Report of the Bureau of Mines of Pennsylvania.
-In 1910, he was a "lamp cleaner," according to the US Census, and in 1931 was a "lampman," per the Uniontown City Directory.
+In 1910, he was a "lamp cleaner," according to the U.S. Census, and in 1931 was a "lampman," per the Uniontown City Directory.
 George and his son Wyland worked together at the Percy plant of the H.C.
 Frick Coke Company in the fall of 1912.

-George was a member of the Calvary Methodist Church in Uniontown (founded by his father's first cousin, Rev. David E. Minerd).
-They lived at the coal mine patch towns of Youngstown, Percy, and later at 419 West Main Street, Uniontown.
+George was a member of the Calvary Methodist Church in Uniontown (founded by his father's first cousin, Rev. David Ewing Minerd, the famed "Blacksmith Preacher" of Fayette County).

 Heartache struck the family on Oct.
 31, 1912, when 18-year-old son Wiley was accidentally shot and killed while celebrating Halloween.
 In a major story, the Uniontown Daily News Standard reported that Wiley and his friends: